rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/XmlFormatterBase/WriteElementWithAlignedChildAttrsInGroups.md

 | alignmentFinder | Your alignment finder |
 | groupingPredicate | A predicate determining if a given element is one to align attributes for. |
 | ignoreNodePredicate | A predicate identifying non-element nodes that should be ignored if between aligned elements |

+## Remarks

+If you want more than one group, each with its own alignment, use [`WriteElementWithAlignedChildAttrsInMultipleGroups`](WriteElementWithAlignedChildAttrsInMultipleGroups.md)

 ## See Also